boogy/ctftools/README.md

 # ctftools
-Tools used or useful in ctfs
+Tools used or useful in ctfs and/or penetration testing engagements, forensic and all security related stuff

 # CTF links
 Links to popular CTF